Best Online Master’s in Management Information Systems Programs

 Are you ready to discover your college program?

-In 2013, the Bureau of Labor Statistics reported a 37% increase in employment in the information technology industry.
+In 2018, the Bureau of Labor Statistics reported projected a 13% increase in employment in the information technology sector between 2016 and 2026.
 Even during the recent economic recession, employment in the IT industry only dropped about 1% and quickly recovered.
 Careers in IT are steadily growing and provide professionals with stability and longevity.
 Earning a graduate information systems management degree helps professionals advance their IT career.
 Master’s in MIS online programs are ideal for current professionals who want to earn higher credentials, sharpen their technology skills, and increase their earning potential.

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

 The motto of TheBestSchools.org is Finding the best school for you.
 Here is how we do it: